SEPAD-Project/Student-Desktop-App/README.md

-# SEPAD (The Persian acronym for Student Online Monitoring System) - Student App
+# SEPAD (The Persian acronym for Student Online Monitoring System) - Student Desktop App
+This repository is a part of the SEPAD project and was developed by [Abolfazl Rashidian](https://github.com/abolfazlrashidian) for students to enter the class and send their attention level to the server.

+Click [here](https://github.com/SEPAD-Project) to visit the SEPAD organization.

 ## Overview
-The Student App is a core component of SEPAD, designed to monitor and report student engagement during online classes.
-The application uses webcam feeds to analyze student attention levels and provides real-time feedback to educators.
+This application is a module of SEPAD that students launch during online classes.
+It performs three core functions: analyzing facial engagement, monitoring notification responses, and tracking desktop activity - then transmits the results to the server.

 ## Requirements
 Before installation, ensure you meet these requirements: